Mental Health Services for Individuals Under Supervision

-More than half of offenders in British Columbia's correctional system have an addiction, a mental illness or both.
-B.C.
-Corrections helps offenders meet these challenges while also working to increase public safety.
+More than half of the individuals in British Columbia's correctional system have an addiction, a mental illness or both.
+BC Corrections helps people meet these challenges while also working to increase public safety.

-When an inmate comes into custody, each person is assessed to determine their mental health needs.
-The emphasis is on identifying seriously ill patients, preventing self-harm and suicide, and providing treatment during incarceration.
+When a person comes into custody, they are assessed by health care staff to determine their mental health needs.
+The emphasis is on identifying seriously ill patients, preventing self-harm and providing treatment during incarceration.

-- A mental health professional who coordinates services for inmates with mental illness
+- A mental health professional who coordinates services for people with mental illness.

-- Mental health screening of every inmate within 24 hours of admission
+- Mental health screening of every person within 24 hours of admission.

 Mental Health Strategy for Corrections in Canada

-Senior B.C.
-Corrections staff led the development of the Mental Health Strategy for Corrections in Canada.
-The strategy seeks to ensure mentally ill offenders receive progressive and consistent care in custody and after release.
+Senior BC Corrections staff led the development of the Mental Health Strategy for Corrections in Canada.
+The strategy seeks to ensure mentally ill individuals in custody receive progressive, consistent and meaningful care in custody and after release.